openstore-ecommerce/OS_Stripe/README.md

 Go into the OpenStore Admin>Plugins.
 You should see the Stripe plugin added.

-Get the secretkey and publickey from your striope account and add them to the settings.
+Get the secretkey and publickey from your Stripe account and add them to the settings.

 ## Stripe WebHooks (IPN)